CRATE TRAINING: teaching manners and house-training by “crate” Method

 How do I teach Rascal to accept the crate and the safe zone?

-Rascal should be restricted to the safe zone whenever your dog will be without direct supervision for any length of time.
+Rascal should be restricted to the safe zone whenever he will be without direct supervision for any length of time.

 From the very beginning, make a habit of spending time with Rascal in the safe zone, having fun, so that the area will have positive memories.
 (Another good positive boost is to place Rascal’s food bowl just inside the open crate door at mealtimes.)
-Be sure that Rascal always has at least two safe toys available in the safe zone whenever you can’t supervise – one hard rubber to chew and one soft fiber to toss and snuggle.
+Be sure that Rascal always has at least two safe toys available in the safe zone whenever you can’t supervise.

 Leave the crate door open, with access to the comfortable bedding inside.
 Add a soft, unwashed shirt to comfort Rascal with your scent.
 Turn on a radio (low volume), calmly and say a quick “good- bye,” and go.
 Don’t make a scene!